Lene Saint-Orens | Founder + Executive Director

 Bonnie’s meaningful work includes supporting our WG community by facilitating Healing Retreats and Women’s Circles, with our Founder Lene.

-Karina Ortega is our WG Early Childhood Education Specialist and a passionate Lead Teacher for our Pre-K 3 BUTTERFLIES (youth ages 3-4 yo).
+Karina is our WG EC-6 Education Specialist and a passionate Lead Teacher and the Director for Assessment + Curricula Development.

-She works with our wholesome Team to provide teacher resources, and training, and is the point of contact for teachers (and parents) regarding early childhood assessments, classroom management, behavioral learning plans, and offers parent workshops related to our Reggio Philosophy and Classroom Resources for Families.
+She works with our wholesome team to provide teacher resources and training, and is the point of contact for teachers (and parents) regarding EC-6 assessments, classroom management, individual learning plans, and offers parent Orientation workshops offering information about our Reggio Emilia philosophy and classroom resources for our community.

 Karina has been working and training in early childhood education programs, including working at a Headstart program, and within public and private educational institutions where she helped at-risk youth and children with learning differences, since over 15 years.
-She also has experience working at Reggio Emilia Programs as Mentor Teacher, implementing hands on/progressive learning tools for Pre-K through Grade 3, and guiding other staff into their journey through the Reggio Emilia approach.
+Her experiences include working at Harvard University (EC Internship), advising public and private schools and mentoring at Reggio Emilia programs nationwide.

-Karina holds a Bachelor’s Degree in Early Childhood Education with a specialty in Teaching; a Master’s Degree in Human Development; Supervisor Credential and extensive work/training experience in a variety of Early Childhood/Reggio Programs.
+Karina holds a Bachelor’s Degree in Early Childhood Education with a specialty in Teaching, a Master’s Degree in Human Development, Supervisor Credential and extensive work/training experience in a variety of Early Childhood/Reggio Programs and a training certification for outdoor programming.

-Libby is our OWLS Kindergarten – Grade 1 classroom teacher.
 Libby moved to Austin after spending 4 years living in Asia.
-Her diverse experiences in Early Childhood Education has brought her to Peru, Thailand and Japan.
+Her diverse experiences in Early Childhood and Elementary Education has brought her to Peru, Thailand and Japan.
 Living in Chiang Mai, Thailand she taught in a predominately Buddhist environment, adopting a more mindful approach towards education.
 While in Thailand, she also worked closely with an organization caring for Burmese migrant children and orphans where she aided in developing a vocational skills program and managing the English language program.

 Libby obtained her Bachelors of Science in Community Health from Western Washington University and shortly after traveled to Urubamaba, Peru to help develop and implement various health projects in local communities.
 Her main focus was the Water Sanitation Project in which she helped produce and distribute ceramic water filters based off the model from “Potters for Peace.”

 Libby is passionate about teaching botany and herbalist studies within our environmental program, and working with at-promise individuals and communities.
 She is a believer that healthy eating contributes toward healthy learning, inspiring her to work with Wholesome Generation.
 Libby has additional studies in massage and is perpetually learning about alternative methods of health and body wellness.
-She currently studies botanics and herbs and is helping with our food forest and farming expansion at the School.
+She finished her medicinal studies with Ginger Web, a local medicinal guru and herbalist, and started her journey as teacher for our living curriculum in early 2020.
+She is guiding our students through the world of botanics, and regenerative agriculture, while co-creating the expansion for our Conscious Food + Tonkawa Farm learning model with our Founder Lene.

-Maria is our Wolves Lead Teacher.
-She has 7 years of teaching experience in Texas public schools, primarily with bilingual and ESL (English as a Second Language) students.
+Maria is our Wolves Lead Teacher and comes with 7 years of teaching experience in Texas public schools, primarily with bilingual and ESL (English as a Second Language) students.
+She is certified as bilingual teacher (Spanish) and leads our Spanish programming at Wholesome Generation.

-She has taught at elementary and middle schools but was always seeking a community that would be closer to her values, such as plant-based nutrition, creating outside with students, and combining progressive, real world learning, with meaningful community projects.
+She has taught at elementary and middle schools but was always seeking a community that would be closer to her values, such as plant-based nutrition, taking students into nature, and combining progressive, real world learning, with meaningful community projects.

 Maria grew up in Tijuana, Mexico and later came to Texas where she earned her Bachelor of Science in Liberal Studies from Tarleton State University.
-Her inspiration to be the best possible teacher stems from empowering children through learning.
-Maria focuses on being a role model for all our children at Wholesome Generation by promoting the importance of a wholesome plant-based diet, appreciation for nature, and practicing mindfulness.
+Her inspiration to be the best possible teacher stems from empowering children through hand’s on, progressive, and community learning.
+Maria focuses on being a role model for all our children at Wholesome Generation by promoting the importance of a wholesome plant-based diet, appreciation for nature, and practicing mindfulness and yoga.

 When not working, Maria enjoys spending time with her family, exercising, yoga, traveling, and being in nature.